btipling/fe/README.md

-# fe (Iron)
+# Fe
-fe is a fuzzy file finder in rust. fe's speeds are comparable to find, and often times faster.
+Fe is a fuzzy file finder in rust.
+Fe's speeds are comparable to find, and often times faster.

 ```shell
 $ fe PatchSyntax